-“Trouble shared is a trouble halved.”
+“Trouble shared is trouble halved.”

 Did you ever hear your grandparents say any of these?
 Or maybe your parents?

-One great thing about those wise sayings that stick is that it’s easy to remember the saying even if we don’t yet fully appreciate the truth behind it.
+One great thing about a wise saying that stick is that it’s easy to remember the saying even if we don’t yet fully appreciate the truth behind it.
 Maybe years later we’ll go through a rough patch, and that old maxim will come to mind.
 Or maybe the memory will come alive when you hear Grandmother’s voice or find yourself at the place where she said it.

 Also, these maxims can convey nuggets of wisdom in a few words, so there’s less chance we’ll bore our grandkids or make them feel like we’re preaching at them.

 What simple truths—like the examples above—have made a difference in your life, your thinking, and/or your character?

 There is great value in those everyday pieces of wisdom, but we can’t stop there when it comes to teaching our grandchildren.
 If you’re a person of faith, there is added depth when the bit of wisdom they remember us speaking over and over is from the Old Testament book of Proverbs.
 Discussing those proverbs may be one of the best things I’ve done with my grandchildren.
 I’ll start talking about a particular verse or nugget of wisdom, and pretty soon we’re having a longer conversation about it.